peckphp/peck/README.md

 > **Requires [PHP 8.3+](https://php.net/releases/) and [GNU Aspell](https://en.wikipedia.org/wiki/GNU_Aspell)**

 Peck relies on GNU Aspell for its spell-checking functionality.
-Make sure Aspell is installed on your system before using Peck.
+Make sure GNU Aspell is installed on your system before using Peck.

 ### Installing GNU Aspell